-Local meteorology, including wind speed, wind direction, temperature, and relative humidity, were from BRW (see Data Availability).
-We used temperature data at 10 m AGL, which is nearest to the stack inlet height.
-To compare with INP data, which are collected at different timescales, meteorological datasets were also averaged over 6-hour time periods.
-Visibility and time-averaged cumulative precipitation observations are not made at BRW, but are reported at the Wiley Post-Will Rogers Memorial Airport (ICAO: PABR) (71.285°N, 156.769°W) located ~ 7 km southwest of our field site.
+The local meteorology, including wind speed, wind direction, temperature, and relative humidity, was from BRW (see the "Data availability" section).
+We used temperature data at 10 m a.g.l., which is nearest to the stack inlet height.
+For comparison with INP data, which are collected at different timescales, meteorological datasets were also averaged over 6 h time periods.
+Visibility and time-averaged cumulative precipitation observations are not made at BRW but are reported at Wiley Post-Will Rogers Memorial Airport (ICAO: PABR) (71.285° N, 156.769° W) located \sim 7 km southwest of our field site.